Mentorship Matters

 Nearly half a million children in Metro Atlanta live in communities with low or very low child well-being.
 Mentorship programs work, but traditional mentorship models can only serve a fraction of the kids who need a hand up, because one-to-one mentorship models are difficult to scale.

-Our mission is to provide high quality mentorship at scale, serving more kids, more quickly.
+Our mission is to provide high quality mentorship at scale, serving more kids, more quickly

-We have grown from 15 kids in 2017 to over 450 in 2022.
-We have strong demand from parents and partners, and aim to serve 650 kids by the end of 2023 and deepen our relationships with our scholars and families.
+We have grown from 15 kids in 2017 to over 1,000 in 2023.
+We have strong demand from parents and partners, and aim to serve 1,500 kids by the end of 2024 and deepen our relationships with our scholars and families.

 VISION